Genoplesium: Description

 Orchids in the genus Genoplesium are terrestrial, perennial, deciduous, sympodial herbs, usually with a few inconspicuous, fine roots and a pair of more or less spherical tubers.
 The tubers are partly covered by a protective fibrous sheath which extends to the soil surface.
 Replacement tubers form at the end of short root-like stolons.
 Orchids in this genus do not reproduce using "daughter" tubers, but rely on their flowers for reproduction.
 A single long, cylindrical, glabrous leaf develops near the base of the plant and is fused to the flowering stem.
 The leaf of flowering plants is solid but those of sterile plants are hollow.

 The inflorescence is a spike or raceme with a few to many non-resupinate flowers which are often have reddish brown or purple parts and often smell fruity.
 The dorsal sepal is usually shorter and wider than two lateral sepals, dished on the lower surface and often forms a hood over the column.
 The lateral sepals are often joined near their bases and the lateral petals are shorter and narrower than the sepals.
 As is usual in orchids, one petal is highly modified as the central labellum, much different from the other petals and sepals.
 The labellum is above the column and joined to it by a flexible attachment, so that the labellum vibrates in a breeze.
 The edge of the labellum sometimes has fine teeth, glands or hairs.
 The labellum has a callus which consists often covers its surface and which consists of a raised, fleshy plate.
 The sexual parts of the flower are fused to the column which is short and has narrow wings, often with an extension at the front.
 Midge orchids usually flower in summer, autumn or winter, depending on species, and the fruit that follows flowering is a non-fleshy, dehiscent capsule containing up to 500 seeds.

 Taxonomy and naming

 The genus Genoplesium was first formally described by Robert Brown in 1810 and the description was published in Prodromus Florae Novae Hollandiae.
 The type species is G. baueri.

 The name Genoplesium is derived from the Ancient Greek words genos meaning "race", "stock" or "kind" and plesios meaning "near" referring to the similarity of these orchids to those in the genus Prasophyllum.

 David Jones and Mark Clements proposed moving all but one species of Genoplesium to Corunastylis.
-The change has been accepted by the Royal Botanic Gardens Victoria who list eleven species of Corunastylis but not the Index Kewensis.
+The change has been accepted by the Royal Botanic Gardens Victoria who list twelve species of Corunastylis but not Plants of the World Online.